 Their family spent eight days on Sinjar mountain, hiding from ISIS after the terrorist group invaded their village in August 2014.
-They had little food, and less water.
+They had little food, and even less water.
 Only when Tahsin, his wife, and children arrived safely in a displacement camp did he start to sing again.

 He now teaches his youngest son how to sing in their traditional dengbej style.
 He feels it keeps the memory of his father, and the legacy of that famed voice, alive.
 And in their home, Tahsin’s saz—a Syrian-style saz as opposed to his father’s Kurmanji—rests near his AK-47.

 “The saz is my favorite weapon,” he says.
 Then he quotes Idris Barzani, a Kurdish politician who died in the midst of Saddam Hussein’s systematic extermination of Iraq’s minorities: “‘The bullet can travel only two or three kilometers.
 But music can travel continent to continent.'”